rilwan-o/ansible-jenkins-lab/README.md

 How to run:
+Using Ansible Galaxy
+1. Install Ansible Galaxy Roles:
+    Use ansible-galaxy install geerlingguy.java to install the Java role.
+    Use ansible-galaxy install geerlingguy.jenkins to install the Jenkins role.
+2. Incorporate the Roles in Playbook:
+    Reference these roles in your playbook as shown in the lamp-setup.yaml file
-1. Copy your key-pair file to replace existing .pem in the project root directory
+3. Copy your key-pair file to replace existing .pem in the project root directory
-2. Replace the ip's in the inventory.ini file with your ec2 public ips
+4. Replace the ip's in the inventory.ini file with your ec2 public ips
-3. On your terminal, switch to the project directory and run "ansible-playbook lamp-setup.yaml"
+5. On your terminal, switch to the project directory and run "ansible-playbook lamp-setup.yaml"